 J Class: Scoped versions of accurised/Modified Class H rifles.

 F1: Vintage Sniper (original and faithful reproduction) rifles made prior to 1946

 F2: Sniper Rifles (original and faithful reproduction) rifles made after 2 Jan 1946

-Class TR: Includes .22LR training rifle variants of original pre 1946 rifles, or a reproduction of one of those rifles.
+Class TR: Includes .22LR training rifle variants of original pre 1946 rifles as well as .310 Martini Cadets, or a reproduction of one of those rifles.

 Classes of Pistol

 There are five classes of pistol eligible to shoot in a service pistol matches.